hanin-mohamed/Docker/README.md

 ## Docker Compose - Managing Multi-Container Applications

-### Problem:
+### ❌ Problem:

-When working with multiple containers (ex: backend, database, frontend), manually starting and linking them is complex.
+When working with multiple containers like a backend, database, and frontend, starting and linking them manually is complex and time-consuming.
+You need to start each container separately and manually configure their connections, which can be tedious and error-prone.

 ### Solution: Docker Compose